Mapuchit/Codestrips/README.md

 * All the saved strips will still be available if the server is restarted

 To-do list:
-* Option to clear database completely
+* Option (new button) to clear database completely
-* Choice to pre-load example strips in new database
+* Choice to either pre-load example strips in new database or use empty database (currently example strips come pre-loaded)
 * Delete a selected strip
 * Modify a selected strip